rix0rrr/serve-npm-tarballs/README.md

 ```

 Will serve all files called `*.tgz` as NPM packages from the given directory
 from the repository (default: current directory).

-Additional packages can be
-published later on by running `npm publish`.
+Additional packages can be published later on by running `npm publish`, but
+ONLY if their upstream versions are 'hidden' (see below).
+Otherwise,
+Verdaccio will first retrieve the upstream version and then refuse to
+publish the new version. `--force` won't help, [see here](https://github.com/verdaccio/verdaccio/issues/1435).

 ## Hiding